cerner/fhir.cerner.com/content/millennium/faq/common-issues.md

 ### Implement Paging

-To be compatible with a wide variety of FHIR services and for future- proofing, we require that you implement a paging data retrieval scheme as defined by the [HL7 FHIR specification](https://www.hl7.org/fhirhttp.html#paging).
+To be compatible with a wide variety of FHIR services and for future-proofing, we require that you implement a paging data retrieval scheme as defined by the [HL7 FHIR specification](https://www.hl7.org/fhir/dstu2/http.html#paging).
 Your app should handle paging for all resources, even if our FHIR server does not support it yet.
 This ensures your app is compatible with more FHIR servers and for ours if we add paging in the future for